shaps80/InkKit/README.md

 ## Demo

-To see it in action, checkout the included demo project which has some UI hooked up to show its usage.
+To try it out yourself, download the [source](http://github.com/shaps80/InkKit) and run the included demo project.

 ## Platforms and Versions